School Direct Teacher Training

 • Physical Education

-Our School Direct programme is run in partnership with the Northworthy Alliance (formally the Long Eaton Alliance) and the University of Derby and provides trainees with the opportunity to learn and develop in a range of contexts.
+Our School Direct programme is run in partnership with the Northworthy Alliance and the University of Derby and provides trainees with the opportunity to learn and develop in a range of contexts.

 All trainees successfully completing a programme will be awarded Qualified Teacher Status (QTS) and a Post Graduate Certificate of Education (PGCE) with 60 credits towards a Master’s Degree from the University of Derby.